-Constructing a solid regimen for yourself can do wonders for your hair and scalp heath.
-Consistency is key, and you will never see any real results without it.
+Constructing a solid regimen for yourself can do wonders to fix hair damage.
+Consistency is key and you will never see any real results without it.
 Set specific wash days for your hair, and organize which products will help you achieve your hair goals for the next month.

 Consider Satin Pillowcases

 Not only will your romantic partners love staying at your place, you’ll notice significantly less breakage.
 Cotton and polyester pillowcases have a rougher texture than satin, which can cause the hair to frizz up overnight and lead to very damaged hair.

 This leads to an aggressive session of detangling, which can be a nightmare for your hair.
 Avoid drama and invest in at least two satin pillowcases, changing them every week or so to ensure any sweat or oil from the previous week does not give you acne or irritation.

 Even if your hair is oily, don’t exit the shower without conditioning your hair.
 Shampoo can leave your hair feeling a little dry at times, so it is important to apply a conditioner to your ends to keep split ends and dryness from getting worse.

 Want to upgrade your (or start using) conditioner?
 Try our Revitalizing Hair Conditioner, which includes borage oil to stimulate hair growth and avocado oil for weightless hydration and protection.
 It’s the best conditioner for damaged hair that doesn’t like to feel suppressed by thick butters and heavy textures.